Music B.A.

 Comprehensive Requirement

-To fulfill the the comprehensive requirement, students may either take an additional MUSC 105-series course or the following course:
+To fulfill the the comprehensive requirement, students may either take an additional MUSC 105-series course, not already taken, or the following course:

 MUSC 120Seminar in Music Composition